aliaro-ab/aliaro-accessory-board-python-support/README.md

 board.reset()
 ```

-#### Example 2: Connect DUT to Banana Plugs
+### Example 2: Connect DUT to Banana Plugs

-This works the same way as Example 1, but with different channel names.
+This works the same way as Example 1 but uses different channel names corresponding to the banana plugs on the device.
 The code below prints the following upon completion:

 ```text